 No matter what the age or intent of the investor, they all have one thing in common: they have to decide on an investment strategy before deciding where to place their funds.
 This is referred to as asset allocation.

-If they’re young or have a high risk tolerance for example, they may choose to invest a large percentage of their portfolio into stocks and a lower amount into bonds.
+If they’re young or have a high risk tolerance, for example, they may choose to invest a large percentage of their portfolio into stocks and a lower amount into bonds.
 For someone closer to retirement or who can’t handle the market fluctuations, they might place 90% of their portfolio into safer bonds.

 The portfolio rebalancing algorithm will change along with the investor.
 The investor must also decide if they want to maintain their portfolio manually or consider automatic portfolio rebalancing.
-One of the biggest benefits of rebalancing a portfolio is keeping the risk factor under control.
+One of the most significant benefits of rebalancing a portfolio is keeping the risk factor under control.
 Maintaining the desired risk level may require the investor to take action.

 A good example is an investor interested in investing 35 percent of his portfolio in Canadian stocks and an additional 40 percent in conservative Canadian bonds.
 The value of these assets can change as time passes.
 If one year later, fifty percent of his funds are no longer in Canada and just thirty percent are still in Canadian bonds, he must rebalance his portfolio.